 Hikvision and Dahua are two of the most popular IP camera brands among DIY enthusiasts.
 Most of my cameras are Hiks, but that’s more due to my lack of experience when I first got into DIY CCTV.
 Often when I saw recommendations being made online, it went like this: “Avoid Foscam, go for Hikvision”.
 So you can understand when it came to pulling the trigger, I was leaning towards Hikvision.

 Dahua was also mentioned but there were definitely fewer people using them compared to Hikvision.
 There didn’t seem to be any particular reason other than Hikvision being a bit cheaper.

-I have written extensively about Hikvision in this guide, so I think its time to learn a bit more about Dahua.
+I have written extensively about Hikvision in this brand guide, so I think its time to learn a bit more about Dahua.
 According to IHS, 53% of all security cameras shipped in 2015 were network (or IP) cameras.
 While Hikvision is the world leader in IP cameras with a global market share of 17% forecast in 2017, Dahua comes in second with a forecast of 5.5%.

 I will look at the 4MP IP cameras as this is the most common resolution for newer IP cameras sold.

 4MP IP Camera Duel – Hikvision DS-2CD2042WD-I vs. Dahua IPC-HFW4421S